ibm-cloud-docs/apps/dep-app-tool.md

 Open toolchains are available in the Public and Dedicated environments on {{site.data.keyword.Bluemix}}.
 With a properly configured toolchain, deploying your app is easy.
 A build-deploy cycle automatically starts with each merge to the master branch in your repo.

 You can create a toolchain in these ways:
+* Create a toolchain from an app.
+For more information, see [Deploying your app](/docs/apps?topic=creating-apps-tutorial-scratch#deploy-scratch).
 * Use a template to create a toolchain.
-* Create a toolchain from an app.

-To learn more about toolchains, see [Creating toolchains](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started).
+For more information, see [Creating toolchains](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started).

 ## Deploying apps by using the CLI
 {: #cli-deploy-apps}